 For B2B organisations with long lead to sales cycles, and no set monetary value attached to conversions, it is more difficult to determine the specific return each marketing channel is generating.

 Using tools such as Google Analytics Model Comparison Tool can help you compare the different roles marketing channels play in the user journey.
+For a refresh on marketing attribution, check out our complete guide to attribution modelling.

 How much data are you taking into consideration?
 Seasonality and changing current affairs can impact results, so ideally get a balanced view of the data by looking at a broad time period.